Market Transparency Unit for Electricity and Gas

 The MTU Electricity and Gas is tasked with continuously monitoring wholesale marketing and trading of electricity and natural gas.
 This includes observing power generation and power station dispatch.
 Its mission is to ensure that wholesale prices are set transparently and competitively.
 Centralised, ongoing market observation by a government agency is expected to improve efficiency, provide missing information for regulators, and inspire confidence in the integrity of the markets and in the ability of wholesale market competition to benefit consumers.

 The MTU Electricity and Gas achieves its mission by constantly and extensively capturing, collecting and analysing all relevant data and information.
 It is integrated in the REMIT market surveillance regime, and so avoids the need for redundant reporting.
-Since the MTU Electricity and Gas captures interactions between financial and commodity markets, regulators can promptly investigate reports of legal violations and prosecute offenses.
+Since the MTU Electricity and Gas captures interactions between financial and commodity markets, regulators can promptly investigate reports of legal violations and prosecute offences.
 Ongoing market surveillance helps to deter price manipulation as well.

 Market Transparency Unit for Fuels

-The Market Transparency Unit Act authorises the Ministry for Economic Affairs and Energy to issue a regulation enabling the MTU Fuels to carry out its mission at the Federal Cartel Office.
+The Market Transparency Unit Act authorises the Economic Affairs Ministry to issue a regulation enabling the MTU Fuels to carry out its mission at the Federal Cartel Office.
 The regulation, which went into effect on 29 March 2013, lays out reporting obligations for public filling station operators: every change in retail fuel prices must be electronically reported to the MTU Fuels within five minutes.
 The information can be downloaded by providers of consumer information services who have been duly authorised by the MTU Fuels as long as they consistently publish the latest prices on a nationwide information service.
 The providers of consumer information services must appoint an ombudsman to whom consumers can report inaccurate information.